 Otherwise, you must show £630 for each dependent you are listing on your application.
 This requirement can be met by:

-- having savings of £630 which must have been held for at least three months prior to the date of application; or
+- having savings of £630 which must have been held in the bank account for at least 28 days in a row.
+Day 28 must be within 31 days of you or them applying for this visa; or

 - the Tier 2 A-rated sponsor providing a written undertaking that, should it become necessary, it will maintain and accommodate the family member for a month.